Tienisto/rhttp/rhttp/README.md

 This comes with some downsides, such as:

-- inferior type safety due to the flaw that `body` is of type `Object?` instead of a sane supertype.
+- inferior type safety due to the flaw that `body` is of type `Object?` instead of an explicit type
-- body of type `Map` is implicitly interpreted as `x-www-form-urlencoded` that is only documented in StackOverflow (as of writing this).
+- body of type `Map` is implicitly interpreted as `x-www-form-urlencoded` that cannot be changed
 - no support for cancellation

 ```dart